-- Enhancing and protecting the reputation and culture of the group; - Overseeing the operation of the group, including its systems for control, accountability, and risk management; - Monitoring financial performance; - Liaising with the company's auditors; - Ensuring there are effective management processes in place and approving major corporate initiatives; - Setting company values and code of conduct; - Satisfying itself regarding the risk management framework and setting risk appetite; - Overseeing the process for timely and balanced disclosure of material information; and - Reporting to shareholders.
+- Enhancing and protecting the reputation and culture of the group; Overseeing the operation of the group, including its systems for control, accountability, and risk management; - Monitoring financial performance; - Liaising with the company's auditors; - Ensuring there are effective management processes in place and approving major corporate initiatives; - Setting company values and code of conduct; - Satisfying itself regarding the risk management framework and setting risk appetite; - Overseeing the process for timely and balanced disclosure of material information; and - Reporting to shareholders.

-Further details regarding the responsibilities of the Board are detailed in the Board charter.
-The Board's conduct is governed by the company's constitution.
-Both documents are available at www.starpharma.com/corporate governance
+The board charter details the Board's responsibilities, and the company's constitution governs the Board's conduct.
+Both documents are available at www.starpharma.com/corporate_governance.